awun8191/CourseGen/README.md

 - `CF_EMBED_MAX_BATCH`: Embedding batch size (≤100).
 - `BILLING_ENABLED`: Track costs (1/0).
 - `CF_PRICE_PER_M_TOKENS`: Cloudflare pricing (default 0.02 USD/M tokens).

+## Project Status
+This CourseGen project is **production-ready** with comprehensive Docker integration and AWS ECR deployment capabilities.
+All major components have been implemented and tested:

+### ✅ Completed Features
+- **Full Docker Integration**: Containerized application with persistent volumes
+- **AWS ECR Deployment**: Automated deployment to AWS Elastic Container Registry
+- **Embeddings Management**: Complete workflow for updating ChromaDB embeddings
+- **Question Generation**: Fixed all known issues including solution steps validation
+- **Error Handling**: Comprehensive error recovery and troubleshooting
+- **Documentation**: Complete guides for all features and use cases

+### 🚀 Ready for Production
+- Deploy to AWS ECS, EKS, or other container platforms
+- Scale horizontally with multiple container instances
+- Use in CI/CD pipelines for automated updates
+- Monitor and manage through Docker and AWS tools

 ## Contributing
 - Follow PEP 8; add tests for new features.